ahnaf-khan-82/gam531-nsa-group1/InClass Activity 2/README.md

 **1. How do mipmaps help performance?**

-Mipmaps help improve performance because they create smaller versions of a texture in advance.
-When a texture is drawn far away or very small on the screen, OpenGL can use one of these smaller versions instead of the full-size texture.
-Using smaller textures means the graphics card has to do less work, which makes rendering faster and reduces flickering or visual glitches.
+Mipmaps improve performance by creating smaller versions of a texture.
+When the texture appears far away or small on the screen, OpenGL can use a smaller version instead of the full-size one.
+This makes rendering faster and reduces flickering or visual glitches.

 **2. Compare different minification filters and describe what looks different.**